-The Pipestone Grow Finish team has added a second nutritionist to provide additional resources, research and nutritional services to Pipestone System shareholders and individual clients.
+The Pipestone Grow Finish team has added a second nutritionist to provide additional resources, research and nutritional services to Pipestone Management shareholders and individual clients.
 Jon De Jong joined Pipestone Grow Finish earlier this year and will be working with nutritionist Casey Neill.

 Jon is a native of Orange City, Iowa, where he grew up on family farm that raised crops and nursery pigs.
 He earned his bachelor’s degree in animal science from South Dakota State University, then studied swine nutrition at Kansas State University where he earned a masters degree and completed his PhD program in December 2015.